Wild vs. Devils Player Props Betting Odds

 Jesper Bratt Props

-Jesper Bratt has 11 points (1.6 per game), scoring four goals and adding seven assists.
+Jesper Bratt has racked up 14 points (1.8 per game), scoring six goals and adding eight assists.

 Bratt Recent Games